-Solina will be working across multiple divisions to accelerate the development and execution of a robust, high quality global blue carbon project pipeline, and advise the design, development and deployment of innovative blended finance strategies and products that enable investment in blue carbon and other natural climate solution portfolios.
-Before joining Conservation international, Solina worked at Grand Challenges Canada where she led structuring for the organization’s private debt and equity investments and managed a portfolio of early-stage impact focused innovations in the area of global health.
-Prior to that, Solina helped to develop and structure Akipeo, a fund focused on climate smart agriculture in Sub-Saharan Africa and previously worked in capital markets.
-Solina holds a bachelor of commerce degree, with a specialization in finance from the University of Ottawa.
+Before joining Conservation international, Solina worked at Grand Challenges Canada where she led structuring for the organization’s private debt and equity investments, and managed a portfolio of early-stage, impact-focused innovations in global health.
+Prior to that, Solina helped to develop and structure Akipeo, a fund focused on climate-smart agriculture in Sub-Saharan Africa.
+Solina holds a Bachelor of Commerce degree, with a specialization in finance, from the University of Ottawa.

 Carbon Finance Supply Fellow